WildernessLabs/docfx/guides/Getting_Started/Deploying_Meadow/index.md

 ### macOS

-If you followed the (macOS Setup guide)[/guides/Getting_Started/Setup/macos/index.html], you're all set.
+If you followed the [macOS Setup guide](/guides/Getting_Started/Setup/macos/index.html), you're all set.
 Otherwise follow the steps below.

 For macOS, you'll need Brew.
 To install:
  1. Install [Brew](https://brew.sh/) if it isn't installed already.